nealcaren/protestmedialab/content/authors/hinal-patel/_index.md

   - name: University of North Carolina, Chapel Hill
     url: ''

+interests:
+  - Education and Health Policy
+  - Beauty Standards and the Perception of Women in Society
+  - The Intersection of Politics and Sociology
+  - Intersectional Economic Disparities

 # Short bio (displayed in user profile at end of posts)